waiyulam/Java-Notes/BasicsReview/algorithms/sorting/README.md

 The solution of above recurrence is O(nLogn).

-### v.s other sorting algorithm
+### Merge Sort Vs. Quicksort

 Although the worst case time complexity of QuickSort is O(n<sup>2</sup>) which is more than many other sorting algorithms like Merge Sort and Heap Sort, QuickSort is faster in practice, because its **inner loop can be efficiently implemented on most architectures**, and in most real-world data.
 QuickSort can be implemented in different ways by changing the choice of pivot, so that the worst case rarely occurs for a given type of data.
 However, merge sort is generally considered better when data is huge and stored in external storage.

+- Merge Sort divides the set into the smallest possible groups immediately then reconstructs the incrementally as it sorts the groupings.

+- Quicksort continually partitions the data set by a pivot, until the set is recursively sorted.

 #### Why Quick Sort is preferred over MergeSort for sorting Arrays

 - Quick Sort in its general form is an in-place sort (i.e. it doesn’t require any extra storage) whereas merge sort requires O(N) extra storage, N denoting the array size which may be quite expensive.
 Allocating and de-allocating the extra space used for merge sort increases the running time of the algorithm.
-Comparing average complexity we find that both type of sorts have O(NlogN) average complexity but the constants differ.
-For arrays, merge sort loses due to the use of extra O(N) storage space.
+Comparing average complexity we find that both type of sorts have O(NlogN) average complexity but the constants differ. **For arrays, merge sort loses due to the use of extra O(N) storage space.**

-- Quick Sort is also a cache friendly sorting algorithm as it has good locality of reference when used for arrays.
+- Quick Sort is also a **cache friendly sorting algorithm** as it has good locality of reference when used for arrays.

-- Quick Sort is also tail recursive, therefore tail call optimizations is done.
+- **Quick Sort is also tail recursive, therefore tail call optimizations is done.**

 #### Why MergeSort is preferred over QuickSort for Linked Lists?

-- In case of linked lists the case is different mainly due to difference in memory allocation of arrays and linked lists.
+- In case of linked lists the case is different mainly due to difference in **memory allocation of arrays and linked lists**.
 Unlike arrays, linked list nodes may not be adjacent in memory.
-Unlike array, in linked list, we can insert items in the middle in O(1) extra space and O(1) time.
-Therefore merge operation of merge sort can be implemented without extra space for linked lists.
+Unlike array, in linked list, **we can insert items in the middle in O(1) extra space and O(1) time**.
+Therefore **merge operation of merge sort can be implemented without extra space for linked lists**.

 - In arrays, we can do random access as elements are continuous in memory.
-Let us say we have an integer (4-byte) array A and let the address of A[0] be x then to access A[i], we can directly access the memory at (x + i*4).
-Unlike arrays, we can not do random access in linked list.
-Quick Sort requires a lot of this kind of access.
-In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory.
-Therefore, the overhead increases for quick sort.
-Merge sort accesses data sequentially and the need of random access is low.
+Let us say we have an integer (4-byte) array A and let the address of A[0] be x then to access A[i], we can directly access the memory at (x + i*4). **Unlike arrays, we can not do random access in linked list**. **Quick Sort requires a lot of this kind of access**. **In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory**.
+Therefore, the overhead increases for quick sort. **Merge sort accesses data sequentially and the need of random access is low**.

 ### Stability